He just spent $69 million on a digital piece of art. It’s not his first Beeple.

 As bids for the new work kept rising, so did the value of those tokens.
 By March 11, the day MetaKovan won the Christie’s auction, the value of his shares in the art tokens had risen by about $51 million, according to historical prices on crypto data site CoinMarketCap and a description of his financial stake on his investment fund’s website.

-The auctioned artwork, a collection of hundreds of smaller works by the South Carolina artist Beeple, was sold as a non-fungible token, or NFT, which uses the same technology behind cryptocurrencies like bitcoin to create a certificate of ownership over a specific digital file that can’t be copied or forged.
+The auctioned artwork, a collection of hundreds of smaller works by the South Carolina artist Beeple, was sold as a non-fungible token, or NFT, which uses the same technology behind cryptocurrencies such as bitcoin to create a certificate of ownership over a specific digital file that can’t be copied or forged.
 Christie’s called the sale a “milestone for digital art collecting,” and many marked the sale as a key moment for blockchain technology’s move into the mainstream.

 Legal experts say it’s not apparent that MetaKoven did anything wrong.
 It’s not against the law for someone to buy, resell and promote the value of digital assets as long as they do not plan to dump their stake for quick financial gain, said Carol Goforth, a professor of law at the University of Arkansas at Fayetteville who specializes in cryptocurrency regulation.

-But the financial interests of the auction’s winning bidder show that the recent frenzy around digital art may be less of a sign of an artistic revolution than a gold rush into highly speculative blockchain technology.
+But the financial interests of the auction’s winning bidder show that the recent frenzy around digital art may be less a sign of an artistic revolution than a gold rush into highly speculative blockchain technology.

 “It could be argued that it’s a cash grab,” said Paul Sibenik, an investigator at CipherBlade, a firm that specializes in blockchain and cryptocurrency fraud.
 He sees no evidence of potential fraud.
 “If you found value in having the asset itself, maybe you wouldn’t try to sell it in pieces to everyone who wanted a portion of it,” Sibenik said.